discretize/discretize-guides/builds/revenant/heal-renegade/index.md

 <Card title="Legends">

 <Message>
 You will need to reconsider the legends you are running in almost every fractal and therefore it is a nice habit to develop to check them after each fractal you have done.
 Some fractals demand three to four different legends in only one fractal.
-Below you will find the three most common setups that will serve you fine as well as description of the skills in each legend.
+Below you will find the three most common setups that will serve you fine as well as a description of the skills in each legend.
 </Message>

 ## Legends Setups:

 1. **<Skill name="Legendary Renegade Stance"/>** and **<Skill name="Legendary Centaur Stance"/>**
-   - This is you most used setup that has the most healing output as well as a projectile block and extra condition cleanse.
+   - This is your most used setup that has the most healing output as well as a projectile block and extra condition cleanse.
 2. **<Skill name="Legendary Renegade Stance"/>** and **<Skill name="Legendary Demon Stance"/>**
    - This is a specific setup for the instability <Effect name="No Pain, No Gain"/> and for when you want to increase your damage output on bosses that generate <Boon name="Protection"/> on themselves or when you need to pull adds using <Skill name="Call to Anguish"/>.
 3. **<Skill name="Legendary Renegade Stance"/>** and **<Skill name="Legendary Dwarf Stance"/>**